ml-explore/mlx-swift-examples/Tools/llm-tool/README.md

 ### Training

 The first step will be training the LoRA adapter.
-For this example we will assume https://github.com/ml-explore/mlx-examples has been checked out into your home directory -- please adjust as necessary.
-This will use `lora/data` from that repository as a small example for the training.
+Example training data is available in $SRCROOT/Data/lora.
 You can use your own data in either `jsonl` or `txt` format with one entry per line.

 We need to specify a number of parameters: